sathomas2/Semantic-Segmentation/README.md

 | Conv Logits   | filter=3x3, stride=1, num_layers=num_classes, activation=None|
 | Out | softmax |

-To help combat overfitting, some data augmentation was used.
+To help combat overfitting, some data augmentation is used.
 Before being processed by the network, images are randomly cropped to maintain the original image's aspect ratio, and radomly flipped horizontally.
 Since this network is fully convolutional, it can accept images of any size.
 Image inputs are all reduced in size to reduce computation time, but for both datasets aspect ratios were always maintained.

 ### Results
 KITTI validation set:
-Mean IOU: 0.9533
+- Mean IOU: 0.9533

 Because I split the KITTI dataset randomly into validation and training sets during training, I could not recover the exact validation set I used.
 But on all the training data, I received the following results (see evaluation_KITTI.ipynb for the calculation):
-% of road pixels accurately labeled: 0.9826
+- % of road pixels accurately labeled: 0.9826
-% of background pixels accurately labeled: 0.9882
+- % of background pixels accurately labeled: 0.9882

 Cityscapes validation set:
-Mean IOU: 0.4955
+- Mean IOU: 0.4955

 Pixel accuracy by some of the classes:
-% of road pixels accurately labeled: 0.9529
+- % of road pixels accurately labeled: 0.9529
-% of cars pixels accurately labeled: 0.8735
+- % of cars pixels accurately labeled: 0.8735
-% of traffic signs pixels accurately labeled: 0.2829
+- % of traffic signs pixels accurately labeled: 0.2829
-% of persons pixels accurately labeled: 0.4025
+- % of persons pixels accurately labeled: 0.4025

 The network is very good with the road and with cars, but with smaller, more difficult objects, like persons and traffic signs, it is less successful.